Nuclear Posture Review

-The Nuclear Posture Review (NPR) is a process “to determine what the role of nuclear weapons in U.S. security strategy should be.”
+The Nuclear Posture Review (NPR) of the United States is a process "to determine what the role of nuclear weapons in U.S. security strategy should be."
 NPRs are the primary document for determining U.S. strategy for nuclear weapons and it outlines an overview of U.S. nuclear capabilities, changes to current stockpiles and capabilities, plans for deterrence, and plans for arms control policy with other nations.

 History

 1994 NPR

 The first NPR was ordered by Department of Defense (DoD) Secretary Les Aspin, to create a document that comprehensively provides an overview of the United States' nuclear deterrent capabilities in 1993.
 The document was inspired by the Bottom-Up Review that was also performed by the DoD.
 The general theme for the first NPR was to lead and hedge threats from abroad.
 The review was organized around six areas of focus: Role of nuclear weapons, nuclear force structure, nuclear force options, nuclear safety and security, and relationship between US nuclear posture, counter-proliferation policy and threat reduction policy with the former Soviet Union.
 This review was led by a group of five members, headed by Assistant Secretary of Defense for Nuclear security and Counterproliferation Ashton Carter and Major General John Admire.
 Owing to the differences in experiences between the two chairs of the review, this led to internal conflict as the NPR was being worked through.
 After enough discussions, however, the 1994 NPR was approved by President Clinton and published on September 18, 1994.